FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### An aside about this mode and mobile applications

-The details of this mode has implications for the security best practices recommendedby some of the standards bodies.
+The details of this mode has implications for the security best practices recommended by some of the standards bodies.
 In particular, the [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) Best Current Practices (BCP) recommends against using a webview:

 > This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests...